Top 5 4K Webcams 2026 [All Tested]

 #1 Razer Kiyo Pro Ultra

 The Razer Kiyo Pro Ultra is still the best webcam on the market.
-Its optics are so good that the competition isn’t even close.
+The competition’s optics are finally getting closer, but not close enough.

-This only weakness of this webcam is the fisheye lens which creates a barrel effect on the edges of the screen.
-This can be mitigated with distortion compensation setting in Razer Synapse, but this also slightly reduces the frame rate even on high end PCs.
+The main weakness of this webcam is the fisheye lens which creates a barrel effect on the edges of the screen.
+This can be mitigated with a distortion compensation setting in Razer Synapse, but this also reduces the frame rate even on high end PCs.

 An effective work around for this is the UnFish Lens filter for OBS.